springinnovate/nature-based-coastal-resilience-model/README.md

-# Coastal Natural Protection Model
+# Nature Based Coastal Resilience Model

 This repository is a workspace for a global, coarse-screening model of where coastal habitats may reduce shoreline risk and where their loss or restoration could change exposure to coastal hazards.